Archer03/react-create-conveyor/README.md

 ## Drawback

 Similar to react-redux, any state change will trigger notification to all connected components for checking.
 So please don't put all data into a single global conveyor if you could.
-But the good news is that react-create-conveyor dosen't need Context/Provider, so it is very easy to create and use sub conveyors whenever and wherever!
+But the good news is that react-create-conveyor dosen't rely Context/Provider, it is very easy to create and use conveyors whenever and wherever!
+It's decentralized.

 \
 other nice solutions: mobx, jotai, zustand, recoil\